-Common Assessment Framework - information for professionals
+Early Help Assessment - information for professionals

-The CAF assesses the strengths and needs of the child and their family, and families play a big part when developing an action plan for meeting any identified additional needs.
-Actions and support are then delivered via 'Team Around the Family' meetings or regular locality Multi-Agency Group (MAG) meetings.
+The Early Help Assessment assesses the strengths and needs of the child and their family, and families play a big part when developing an action plan for meeting any identified additional needs.
+Actions and support are then delivered via Team Around the Family (TAF) meetings or regular locality Family Network meetings.

-The CAF form
+The Early Help Assessment form

-Completing the CAF form
+Completing the Early Help Assessment form

 Main points to consider:

-- All forms integrate Families First identification information.
-Recorded outcomes should reflect, where possible, those that are recommended in the Families First Outcome Framework.
+- On part two of the action plan, outcomes should reflect, where possible, those that are recommended in the Families First outcome Framework.
 The action plan should contain an indicator number and outcome number, for example:

-CAF support plan
+Early Help Assessment support plan

-CAF closure form
+Early Help Assessment closure form

-Families First criteria and outcomes for CAF
+Families First criteria and outcomes for Early Help Assessment

 - Kington and Weobley